 Vietnam is thriving on a unique strategy of accepting investors, who process even low order quantities as compared to Chinese companies.
 This increases the window of opportunity for many companies and brands to venture into the Vietnam manufacturing industry.
 This is a successful strategy that has given small companies, including start-ups, a chance to gain entry into the manufacturing of consumer products in Vietnam and take advantage of the ready market overseas.

-Vietnam only has to outsource material goods, such as cotton from other countries overseas, to help with the manufacturing of apparel, bags, and many related products.
+Vietnam has to import material goods, such as cotton from other countries overseas, to help with the manufacturing of apparel, bags, and many related products.
 Vietnam apparel and textile manufacturing companies import about 80% of cotton, which can be a little bit costly in the production chain.

 A small garment manufacturing company in Vietnam can employ about 500 workers, who end up producing a capacity of approximately 500,000 pieces annually.
 On the other hand, a large company can hire almost 1000 workers and end up creating a million pieces annually.
 In this regard, as much as it is advisable to pick a manufacturing company based on your financial capabilities, it is of the essence to go for the large companies, where you are assured of high turnover within a short period.
 However, you can also scale your level of production with time in the industry; that’s when you start small.